MartiinWalsh/bubble-pop-game/README.md

 ﻿# Number Guess
 Using Unity's physics engine to create a bubble popping game.
+Consisting of multiple levels, audio components and a score system.

 ## Learning outcomes
 - Unity's physics engine and collisions.